 As many responsible farmers do, we believe in using as much of an animal as we can.
-This includes eating parts that may be deemedby some as undesirable or “icky”.
+This includes eating parts that may be deemed by some as unappealing or “icky”.
 We say the wimps can stick to eating just the “prime” cuts – bring on the hidden gems!
 Let’s discuss these at greater length…

 Every animal has a heart, kidneys, liver, and tongue; poultry also has a gizzard, which basically serves as teeth and grinds up food.
 Organ meat tends to be dense and rich.
 A well-known food show host called beef heart the “best cut” of beef.
 Cooked, it’s dense, a little chewy, and extremely flavorful.